-The Tasks in this recently updated online resource will help you take responsibility for your own self-improvement and self-development – it’s your career so you need to be in control of it.
+The Tasks in this online resource will help you take charge of your own self-improvement and self-development.
+It’s your career so you need to be in control of it.
 Intermittent training or studying is no longer enough, you need to be continuously curious and finding things out in a variety of ways.

 Each Task in this resource should take you 20-30 minutes to complete.
 You don’t have to work through them sequentially, you can dip in and out as you like.